-Keep in mind that peanuts are high in calories and can lead to obesity in parrots.
-They may be low in carbs, but they should be fed to your parrot in moderation.
+Peanuts are high in calories and can lead to obesity in parrots.
 3-5 peanuts once or twice a week will suffice.

 Can Parrots Eat Brazil Nuts?

-Despite its name, this tree nut does not just come from Brazil.
-It also hails from Bolivia and Peru.
-This nut is known for its buttery texture, so it can remain tasty even when eaten raw or bland.
+This nut is known for its buttery texture, so it’s tasty when eaten raw.
 What’s more, Brazil nuts are safe to feed to your parrot.
-Your bird may even prefer its robust taste and silky exterior over other nuts.
+It’ll likely prefer the robust taste and silky exterior of Brazil nuts over other nuts.

 Brazil nuts are good for parrots.
-Of any nut on this list, they contain the highest levels of magnesium.
+Of the nuts on this list, they contain the highest levels of magnesium.
 This plays an important role in: